netxms/netxms-doc/user/basic-concepts.rst

 ----------------

 Objects can be unmanaged.
 In this status object is not polled, DCIs are not collected, no data is updated about object.
-This status can be used to store data about object that temporrary or at permonently unavailabe or not managed.
+This status can be used to store data about an object that is temporary or permanently unavailable or not managed.

 .. _maintenance_mode:

-Maintanence mode
+Maintenance mode
 ------------------

-This is special status, because it is not included in usual status lit.
-This status prevents event processing for special node.
-While this status node is still polled and DCI data is still collected, but no event is generated.
+This is special status, that's why it is not included in above status list.
+This status prevents event processing for specific node.
+While this node in maintenance mode is still polled and DCI data is still collected, but no event is generated.

 Data Collection Items
 =====================